uc-cdis/gen3.org/content/resources/user/analyze-data.md

 {'links': ['/v0/submission/OpenAccess/CCLE']}
 ```

-c) Export all structured metadata stored under one node of a project as a tsv file with `export_node`:
+c) All structured metadata stored under one node of a project can be exported as a tsv file with `export_node`.
+The following commands

 ```
 from gen3.submission import Gen3Submission